Codecademy/docs/content/html/concepts/tags/terms/u/u.md

 The `<u>` tag is used to mark HTML text to be displayed with a non-textual annotation.
 The default rendering of this tag is a simple solid underline, but it may be altered using CSS.

-**Note:** While historically this tag was used just to underline text, it should now be avoided for solely styling text.
+**Note:** Original legacy usage of this element was just to underline text, but it should now be avoided for solely styling text.
 Modern best practice to use [CSS](https://www.codecademy.com/resources/docs/css) for text formatting.
 The CSS element used for underlining text is [`text-decoration`](https://www.codecademy.com/resources/docs/css/typography/text-decoration).

 ## Syntax